Chunlong101/DeepSeekAzure/README.md

 # DeepSeekAzure
+Deploy your own deepseek-r1 on Azure and integrate with VsCode Cline and Open WebUI etc.

 ## Features
 This project serves as an adapter (relay/converter) for DeepSeek-R1.
 Currently, the full version of DeepSeek-R1 created in Azure AI Foundry does not natively support the OpenAI Compatible API.
 This adapter performs the necessary conversions to enable integration of the full DeepSeek-R1 with applications such as Cline or Open WebUI.